fenolang/feno/README.md

 ## Introduction

 Feno is a frontend programming language that offers a complete package of new tools to improve the development of static websites.
-We design each part of Feno in detail focusing on improving the experience of each programmer and at the same time Feno becomes a powerful language by having different functionalities such as: Components, Layouts, Global Storage and at the same time offers tools never seen before. : Meta files, Modules, Vectors and more.
+We design each part of Feno in detail focusing on improving the experience of each programmer and at the same time Feno becomes a powerful language by having different functionalities such as: Reactivity, Components, Layouts, Global Storage and at the same time offers tools never seen before. : Meta files, Modules, Vectors and more.
 All this makes Feno one of the best options to use.

 ---